superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 llm = HuggingFacePipeline(pipeline=pipeline)
 ```

-Define the hybrid search and semantic search retrievers.
+Now, we define the hybrid search and semantic search retrievers.

 ```python
 from langchain.chains import RetrievalQA